Treatment of Hearing loss

 Ear with Hearing Aid

 Hearing aids.
 Their main purpose is to amplify sound and render speech more audible without creating user discomfort.
 All types of hypoacusis require a greater level of stimulation to improve the patient’s hearing.
 Besides increasing its strength, the auditory signal must also be customised and adapted to each patient depending on their specific hearing impairment.
 Hearing aids are designed to give sounds these quantitative and qualitative properties and therefore produce an audible result.
+Like all electronic devices, modern hearing aids have improved significantly with fewer problems of tolerance and adaptation in patients.
 They are recommended for mild to severe cases of hearing loss.
 There are two types available:

 • Air conduction.
 The amplified signal is transmitted to the external ear canal.